 The Iamemployable program is a postgraduate internship program that trains graduates in practical and soft skills and gives the students digital proof and verification of this training.
 The purpose of the Iamemployable program is to strengthen the employability and skills of newly graduated young people, as well as enabling easy and secure verification of competencies for employers.

 We launched a test of the program in August 2019 with great interest from both teachers and the students.
 Due to COVID-19 restrictions in Uganda we are currently reiterating on how we can adapt the program to the country guidelines and still link students to digital opportunities.

-The iamemployable prorgram is a union, and we are connecting the most relevant, innovative, and needed skill providers together with the students that need it.
-We, therefore, welcome all practical and soft skill trainers in East and West Africa, to please get in touch with us at email@example.com, so we can showcase your skill development services to our Skill identity users.
+The iamemployable program is a union, and we are connecting the most relevant, innovative, and needed skill providers together with the students that need it.
+We, therefore, welcome all practical and soft skill trainers in East and West Africa, to please get in touch with us at firstname.lastname@example.org, so we can showcase your skill development services to our Skill identity users.

 Our vision for a skill identity is not just to showcase your certificates and past experience — but also to help and guide people on their journey ahead.

 We see the need to grow awareness, knowledge, and a community around blockchain technology and self-sovereign identity.
 On our journey of meeting people all over the world, we have realized that the general public’s knowledge around blockchain is highly tied to topics concerning crypto.
 We felt like there was something missing… a community.
 About your future digital identity, its possibilities, challenges, and everything around it.